Top 9 Seremban Attractions (2023)

 Royal Gallery Tuanku Ja'afar (Galeri Diraja Tunku Ja'afar)

 The Royal Gallery Tuanku Ja’afar is dedicated to the former Agong and Sultanate of Negeri Sembilan, Tuanku Ja’afar ibni Almarhum Tuanku Abdul Rahman.
 In this modern colonial architectural style building, you will find displays of his contribution as the Agong, life history, royal fashion and more.
-Aside from the gallery, there is also a garden with one of the oldest rubber trees and a hall space that can be rented for various events here, one of the must-visit Seremban attractions.
+Aside from the gallery, there is also a garden with one of the oldest rubber trees and a hall space that can be rented for various events here, one of the must-visit attractions in Seremban.

 3. Negeri Sembilan State Museum (Muzium Negeri Sembilan)